jbamuro/waccamole/README.md

 ## Hardware

-The anatomy of the cabinet an ALLS desktop connecting to a set of PCBs via two USB ports, two RS232 ports, two 3.5mm audio jacks, and digital video out to a 50 inch LCD (hdmi, displayport are supported WITH audio out).
+The anatomy of the cabinet an ALLS desktop connecting to a set of PCBs via two USB ports, three RS232 ports, two 3.5mm audio jacks, and digital video out to a 50 inch LCD (hdmi, displayport are supported WITH audio out).

 TODO: Someone should double check this and update with more accurate info, I forgot where everything terminated when it was explained to me:

 ALLS desktop RS232 1 --> Left Pentel PCB --> Left half of the touch controller

 ALLS desktop RS232 2 --> Right Pentel PCB --> Right half of the touch controller

+ALLS desktop RS232 3 --> AIME reader

 ALLS desktop USB 1 --> Sega IO